spettersson/splunk4patientprivacy/data_guide.md

 [your_sourcetype]
 EXTRACT-<class> = <regular expression> #the class is a unique identifier for the field extraction - i.e, no two field extractions can have the same class.
 ```
-**Note:** The regular expression must include a capturing group.
+**Note:** The regular expression for each `EXTRACT...` must include a capturing group.
 Only the portion that matches the capturing group will be assigned as the field value, and the group name will become the field name that can be referenced in a search.
 Also, no two field extractions can have the exact same capturing group, as it will result in field collision.

 ### What is a Field Alias?
+A field alias allows for renaming of an already extracted field, resulting in a new field without replacing the original field.

+When Splunk automatically extracts fields from your events, the field names are based on the keys in the events.
+Likely, these field names don't follow the standard naming convention that is desired.
+To solve this, you can create a field alias for each field that mismatches to get the field name to align right.

 ### What Fields Are Needed?
 This repo comes with a number of pre-built [use cases](https://github.com/spettersson/splunk4patientprivacy/tree/0ba9865b121f96078699baeed1dc8db54b535732/use_cases) that require certain fields to function.
 While each use case specifies its required fields, these are the key fields you should ensure are in place:

 - employee_ID
+- employee_careProvider
 - employee_workUnit
 - employee_careUnit
+- employee_careProvider
 - patient_ID